danrcastro/.github/.github/ISSUE_TEMPLATE/Standard-Bug-Issue-Template.md

 ## Proposed Solution

 < Narrative describing how the solution will be implemented including screen shots, data samples, API specification, architectural changes, etc. as appropriate for the type and scope of Issue.
-This solution must be reviewed with the requester before beginning implementation. >
+This solution must be reviewed with the requester before beginning implementation >